-Pursuant to 20 United States Code section 1092(f), the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act," and the Code of Federal Regulations (CFR) each institution of higher education in the United States which participates in federal student aid programs must produce and distribute an Annual Security Report (PDF, 1.72MB) containing crime statistics and statements of security policy.
-Please click on the link provided to view Madison College's Annual Security Report.
+Pursuant to 20 United States Code, section 1092(f), the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act," and the Code of Federal Regulations (CFR), every institution of higher education in the United States which participates in Title IV funding (federal student aid programs) must produce and distribute a Daily Crime Log, which lists every crime reported to Public Safety Services within the past 60 days, and an Annual Security Report (PDF, 1.86MB) , which contains crime statistics and statements of security policy.
+Please click on the appropriate link to view Madison College's Daily Crime Log and Annual Security Report.

 WolfPack Alert is the first source of emergency information

 Have you signed up to receive WolfPack Alerts from Madison College?

 If you have, you know it's the first place you'll learn about campus closures, potentially threatening incidents, weather emergencies and other urgent information you need to know, now.

 For the fastest up to date news be sure to sign up for WolfPack Alerts.
 Registration is easy and takes about a minute.
 WolfPack Alerts enable Madison College students, faculty and staff to receive text messages on their mobile devices or via email as emergent news breaks.

 Also, be sure to follow us on Facebook.